Festivals in Portugal - Festas

 The Festa de Sao Joao (John the Baptist) is big in Porto, Aveiro and Braga on June 23-24.
 In Porto there are large parties with people being hit on the head with harmless plastic hammers; in Braga expect to see dancing, illuminations, folk dramas, poems to loved ones in pots of basil, music and processions.

-In Santerem a 10-day Feira Nacional da Agricultura in the first week of June has horse-racing, bullfights and bull-running in the streets.
+In Santarem a 10-day Feira Nacional da Agricultura in the first week of June has horse-racing, bullfights and bull-running in the streets.

 Rock in Rio-Lisbon is a huge rock festival, touted as the world's largest music festival, held annually at the Parque the Bela Vista in Lisbon attracting some of the biggest names in popular music.